anormang1992/pyastix/README.md

 ## Code Quality Metrics

-Pyastix provides insights into code quality through cyclomatic complexity analysis.
+Pyastix provides insights into code quality through cyclomatic complexity analysis powered by the [radon](https://radon.readthedocs.io/) library.
 The complexity score helps identify overly complex functions or methods that might be candidates for refactoring.

 ### Cyclomatic Complexity Calculation

-Complexity is calculated using the following rules:
+Complexity is calculated using radon's implementation of McCabe's cyclomatic complexity algorithm, which considers:

 - Base complexity of 1 for each function/method
 - +1 for each decision point: